HL7/fhir-saner/fsh/ig-data/input/pagecontent/measure_creation.md

 This section of the implementation guide walks through an example for automating computation of a measure.
-Like the phrase book, it is based on the measure derived from the
+Like the phrase book, it is based on the measure derived from the CDC Patient Impact and Hospital Capacity module shown below.

 ![CDC Patient Impact and Hospital Capacity module](57.130-covid19-pimhc-blank-p.png)

 ### Patient Impact Data Elements